-Educators, activists, business leaders, policymakers, indigenous communities, philanthropists, artists, influencers, NGO staff, volunteers and community members are all invited to join us with sessions tailored to support capacity building and a youth-led solutions process.
+Educators, activists, business leaders, policymakers, indigenous communities, philanthropists, artists, influencers, NGO staff, volunteers and community members were all invited to join us, with sessions tailored to support capacity building and a youth-led solutions process.

-The Youth-Led Solutions Summit: The Future of Work will empower young people with knowledge about how the world of work is changing, the importance of agility, and the Sustainable Development Goals connected to decent work.
-The Summit will also build young people's understanding of employment pathways, skills, innovations, entrepreneurship opportunities, and impacting systems change, focussing on three economies – the green economy, the care economy, and the creative economy.
+The Youth-Led Solutions Summit: The Future of Work of 7-9 June 2021 empowered young people with knowledge about how the world of work is changing, the importance of agility, and the Sustainable Development Goals connected to decent work.
+The Summit also built young people's understanding of employment pathways, skills, innovations, entrepreneurship opportunities, and impacting systems change, focussing on three economies – the green economy, the care economy, and the creative economy.

-Post-Summit, young leaders will be called to come together in teams to design solutions - or create new innovative opportunities - in these economies by leveraging technology, and their newfound knowledge, networks and experiences.
+Post-Summit, young leaders were called to come together in teams to design solutions - or create new innovative opportunities - in these economies by leveraging technology, and their newfound knowledge, networks and experiences.

 ABOUT THE SUMMIT

-Each plenary session will host a flagship panel discussion with experts and young leaders from different sectors, with keynote talks, presentations, interviews and messages - content to inspire, educate and make people take action.
+Each plenary session hosted a flagship panel discussion with experts and young leaders from different sectors, with keynote talks, presentations, interviews and messages - content to inspire, educate and make people take action.

-Interactive Breakout Sessions will include a host of workshops from content partners and experts from around the world, facilitated roundtable discussions, group networking sessions, deep-dive panels and Q&A sessions.
+Interactive Breakout Sessions included a host of workshops from content partners and experts from around the world, facilitated roundtable discussions, group networking sessions, deep-dive panels and Q&A sessions.

 The ILO estimates that the transition to energy sustainability by 2030 in the countries that signed up to the Paris Agreement could create 25 million new ‘green jobs’.